MobilityData/gtfs-validator/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior, including input data sample if applicable:

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Witnessed behavior**
+A clear and concise description of what you actually saw.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.